Explicit $p$-harmonic functions on the real Grassmannians: Introduction

-For complex-valued $p$-harmonic functions on symmetric spaces we have a duality principle, first introduced for harmonic morphisms in \cite{Gud-Sve-1} and later developed for $p$-harmonic functions in \cite{Gud-Mon-Rat-1}.
-This means that a solution on the compact $U/K$ induces, in a natural way, a solution on its non-compact dual $G/K$ and vice versa, see Theorem \ref{theorem-duality}.
-For this reason we here only discuss the compact cases and not the non-compact ones of Type I and III.
+For complex-valued $p$-harmonic functions on symmetric spaces we have a duality principle first introduced for harmonic morphisms in \cite{Gud-Sve-1} and later developed for $p$-harmonic functions in \cite{Gud-Mon-Rat-1}.
+This means that a solution on the compact $U/K$ induces, in a natural way, a solution on its non-compact dual $G/K$ and vice versa.
+For this reason we here only discuss the compact cases.

-The above listing of the classical compact Riemannian symmetric spaces $U/K$ is almost complete, the only missing case is that of the real Grassmannians $\SO{m+n}/\SO m\times\SO n$.
-It is the principal aim of this work to fill this gap and for each $p\ge 2$ construct explicit complex-valued proper $p$-harmonic functions on these symmetric spaces of Type IV.
-Our method is new for the general real Grassmannians but inspired by the classical spherical harmonics on the standard round sphere $S^n=\SO{n+1}/\SO n$, see Remark \ref{remark-spherical-harmonics}.
+It is the principal aim of this work to construct the first known explicit complex-valued proper $p$-harmonic functions on the real Grassmannians $\SO{m+n}/\SO m\times\SO n$.
+Our method is inspired by the classical spherical harmonics on the standard round sphere $S^n=\SO{n+1}/\SO n$, see Remark \ref{remark-spherical-harmonics}.